ZacGeurts/amigaos-cross-toolchain/README.md

 Go see the actual one at https://github.com/adtools/amigaos-cross-toolchain
 ===

+What are we?
+Makefile.
+What else?
+The rest is the original.<BR />
 These instructions I added are untested other than Linux.<BR />
 If you have problems then #1 is check your url downloads.<BR />
 Does the file still exist there?
 We scan for updated files for some tools.<BR />